 Enjoy the Refugo Natural Swimming Pool

-This volcanic bay was once used as a beach for fishing boats and was later adapted into a bathing area.
-Today, this is one of the most popular seaside resorts on the island.
+The Refugo Natural Swimming Pool is located in Refugo Bay in the parish of Porto Judeu, just 2.5 kilometers from Ponta das Contendas.
+This volcanic bay was once a fishing boat beach and later adapted into a bathing area.
+Today, it is one of the most popular seaside resorts on the island.

-This place has good facilities for bathers such as a play area, showers, a bar, and toilets.
-It is also a beach recognised with the Blue Flag and as an Accessible Beach.
+Here, you can enjoy a semi-natural swimming pool ideal for kids and adults — the average water temperature is around 22 °C in summer.
+This place has good facilities for bathers, such as a play area, showers, a bar, and toilets.
+It is also a beach recognized with the Blue Flag and as an Accessible Beach.

 Contemplating the View from the Ponta dos Coelhos Viewpoint

 Ponta dos Coelhos Viewpoint is located in Ponta dos Coelhos, in the parish of Porto Judeu, in the municipality of Angra do Heroísmo.
-It is close to the Refugo Natural Swimming Pool, just 500 metres away.
+It is close to the Refugo Natural Swimming Pool, just 500 meters away.

 Did you know

 The settlement of the parish began under the leadership of Senator João Coelho, son of Pêro Coelho, who accompanied Jácome de Bruges on his second trip to Terceira.
-Ponta dos Coelhos was named in his honour.
+Ponta dos Coelhos was named in his honor.

-Discover Salga Bay — Beach and Natural Pool
+Discover Salga Bay

 Did you know